tazama-lf/docs/Product/configuration-management.md

 *   Typology configuration metadata

 *   A `rules` object, that specifies the rule identifier, configuration version and term identifier
-*   A `wghts` object, that specifies the weighting for each rule result by sub-rule reference
+*   A `wghts` object, that is a component of the `rules` object, that specifies the weighting for each rule result by sub-rule reference

 *   An `expression` object, that defines the formula for calculating the typology score out of the rule result weightings